Chart Color Schemes

 Residential development activity is lower than average in Clear Island Waters according to AreaSearch's national comparison of local real estate markets

-Clear Island Waters had minimal residential development activity with 2 dwelling approvals annually on average between 2015 and 2019 (a total of 12 approvals).
-This low level of development is characteristic of rural areas where housing needs are modest, and construction activity is limited by local demand and infrastructure capacity.
-It should be noted that yearly growth figures can vary considerably with such low approval numbers due to individual projects.
+Clear Island Waters had minimal residential development activity with 2 dwelling approvals annually between 2016 and 2020, totaling 12 approvals over this period.
+This low level of development is characteristic of rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
+It's important to note that with such low approval numbers, yearly growth figures can vary considerably based on individual projects.

-Clear Island Waters showed significantly less construction activity than the rest of Queensland during this period, which was also below national patterns.
-Recent building activity consisted entirely of standalone homes, reflecting the area's rural character where larger properties and space are typical.
-Interestingly, developers were building more traditional houses than the current mix suggests (64.0% at Census), indicating continued strong demand for family homes despite density pressures.
-Looking ahead, Clear Island Waters is expected to grow by 433 residents between 2016 and 2041 according to Queensland Government projections.
+Clear Island Waters showed significantly less construction activity than the rest of Queensland during this period, with activity levels also below national patterns.
+Recent building activity in the area consisted entirely of standalone homes, reflecting its rural character where larger properties and space are typical.
+Interestingly, developers were building more traditional houses than the current mix suggests at Census (64.0%), indicating continued strong demand for family homes despite density pressures.
+Looking ahead, Clear Island Waters is expected to grow by 433 residents through to 2041, according to the latest AreaSearch quarterly estimate (as of Q2 2021).

 Frequently Asked Questions - Development